davidmreed/davidmreed.github.io/_drafts/circleci-sfdx.md

                   node_modules/sfdx-cli/bin/run force:org:delete -u scratch -p
                   rm ~/apex_tests/*.txt ~/apex_tests/test-result-7*.json

 To avoid having scratch orgs pile up and hit our limit, we immediately enqueue our new scratch org for deletion.
-We also remove the redundant test files created by SFDX (it stores several similar or identical formats) so that our `store_test_results` step doesn't grab them and double-count our test metrics.
+We also remove the redundant test files created by SFDX (it stores several similar or identical formats) so that our `store_test_results` step doesn't grab them and double-count our test metrics in CircleCI.

           - store_artifacts:
               path: ~/apex_tests